Reducing Employee Turnover Costs and Creating a Culture of Retention

-The price of employee turnover is often painfully high: Experts estimate that it can cost one and a half to more than twice a staffer's salary to find and train a replacement.
-Your organization's turnover rate is a metric often central to workforce planning and strategy.
+The cost of turnover is often painfully high: Experts estimate that it can cost one-and-a-half to more than twice a staffer's salary to find and train a replacement.
+Clearly, an employer should make every effort to keep its valuable employees.

 The "hard" and "soft" costs of losing staff